 Prior to COVID-19, access to public transportation varied by location.
 While this is still the case, in some areas, the level of public transportation may be reduced.
 Upon arrival, the local RA will provide refugees with information about public transportation in their area.
 Refugees may still use public transportation; however, use may be limited to essential activities such as grocery shopping and going to work.
 Social distancing and use of face masks will be required on public transportation

 The local RA will provide refugees with information related to restrictions and guidelines specific to COVID-19 upon arrival, including information on possible fines and consequences for not adhering to local restrictions.
 Guidance and information may change during the pandemic, so it is important for refugees to remain in contact with their local RA.

 - COVID-19 has caused changes to daily life in the U.S. and this will influence refugees’ initial resettlement period.
-Refugees should be informed of the 14-day quarantine period upon arrival and with the help of the local RA begin to develop an awareness of changes to daily life, for instance, requirements to follow restrictions for large gatherings with family and friends and delays in accessing in-person services.
+Refugees should be informed of the recommendation that they stay at home for 14 days upon arrival and with the help of the local RA begin to develop an awareness of changes to daily life, for instance, requirements to follow restrictions for large gatherings with family and friends and delays in accessing in-person services.
 Public transportation guidance may also vary, including social distancing and wearing face coverings.